Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 ## Design Challenges
 - The time-table section of the yoga , pilates and meditation section proved to be challenging to design especially on mobile devices.
 To ensure the whole timetable section was responsive on smaller devices the font size needed to be made as small as 8px.
 However , this goes against good practice as suggested by [The Responsive Website font guidelines](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html).

 - This was solved by creating two flexboxes instead of a single one and dividing the timetable into weekday and weekend sections.
-On smaller devices the two flex boxes go into a column format allowing the user to get the information clearly.without having to compromise on the font size.
+On smaller devices the two flex boxes go into a column format allowing the user to get the information clearly without having to compromise on the font size.
 <br>
 <br>